Differentiable Point-Based Radiance Fields for Efficient View Synthesis: Appendix

 \item{Point Generation:} In this stage, we insert new points into the point cloud by generating a single new point for each point in the point cloud.
 We set all parameters (including position) to the average of the point's nearest $K$ neighbors. \end{enumerate} }

-\rev{We also include Alg.~\ref{alg:hybrid} for this coarse-to-fine update in the Appendix}.
-After these steps, we train the model again on the new point cloud with half of the original learning rate in a final refinement step.
+\rev{We refer to Alg.~\ref{alg:hybrid} for this coarse-to-fine update in the Appendix}.
+As a final step, we fine-tune the model with half of the original learning rate in a refinement step.